huzaifaalmesbah/access-defender/readme.txt

 * Detect and block users who access your site using VPNs, proxies, or hosting providers.
 * Customizable warning message and title.
 * Simple settings page to enable or disable blocking.
+* Enhanced IP detection using multiple HTTP headers.
+* Bypass checks for admin users.
+* Detection and verification of search engine bots.

 === Why use Access Defender? ===
 VPNs and proxies can sometimes be used to hide malicious intent.
 By using Access Defender, you can block users with masked IP addresses, ensuring better control over the security of your website.